 First impressions do mean everything.
 According to the National Association of Realtors, "63% of potential homebuyers will drive by after seeing a home they like online."
 As a result, the curb appeal of your home goes a long way in selling your home fast and at the price you want.

-Here are 7 curb appeal ideas before listing your home for sale in Jacksonville.
+Here are 7 curb appeal ideas before listing your home for sale.

 1. Replace Old Landscaping and Add Fresh Mulch